-As the structured schedule of school days is replaced by summer freedom, parents scramble to find activities to fill their kids’ long summer days.
-But how do you find the balance between freedom and structure?
+As the structured schedule of school days is replaced by summer freedom, parents scramble to find daily summer activities to fill their kids’ long summer days.
+But how do you find the balance between structured play and unstructured free play?

-Summer doesn't have to mean saying goodbye to school friends.
+- Let Friendships Bloom: Summer doesn't have to mean saying goodbye to school friends.
 Chat with other parents about getting the kids together this summer at a local playground or play dates at alternating homes.
-Let kids get to know their school friends better while enjoying some free play time.
+Let kids get to know their school friends better while enjoying some unstructured free play time.

 A successful summer blends a loose routine with unstructured free play.
 Take advantage of the opportunities that this relaxed season offers, and allow kids to nurture their interests and build relationships outside of the classroom.
 At the same time, daily free play can help inspire kids' imagination and make summer one of their favorite times of the year.